railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 The location must have one of the following types:

-* View: shows that the location is only an organizational node for the hierarchical structure, and can't be involved in stock moves itself.
+* View: shows that the location is only an organizational node for the hierarchical structure, and can not be involved in stock moves itself.
 The view type is not usually made into a leaf node in a structure – it usually has children.

 * Customer: destination for products sent to customers,